alanakil/PlasticBalancedNetsPackage/README.md

 The package `plastic_balanced_network` can be used to simulate spiking neural networks in the balance regime and undergoing synaptic plasticity on any cell type pair.

 There is a great deal of flexibility to simulate a network with any combination of the following parameters:

 (1) Total number of neurons.

 (2) Fraction of E-I neurons.

 (3) Probability of connection.

 (4) Synaptic strengths.

 (5) Total time of simulation.

 (6) Input rate and correlations.

 (7) Extra injected current.

 (8) EIF neuron parameters.

-(9) Plasticity parameters on any connection type and plasticity type(Hebbian, Kohonen, homeostatic inhibitory plasticities).
+(9) Plasticity parameters on any connection type and plasticity type (Hebbian, Kohonen, homeostatic inhibitory plasticities).

-To install this package, run `pip install plastic_balanced_network` in the terminal.
+Installation: Run `pip install plastic_balanced_network` in the terminal.
-Alternatively, clone the repo and run `pip install -e .` in the `Package` directory.
+Alternatively, clone the repo and run `pip install -e .`

-Import the package using: `import plastic_balanced_network`
+Import: `from plastic_balanced_network.helpers import plasticNeuralNetwork`

 Documentation: https://alanakil.github.io/PlasticBalancedNetsPackage/